imouzon/imouzon.github.io/_posts/2014-10-27-vim-and-the-shell.md

 of the computer include mouse movement and changing window focus.
 The whole computer becomes essentially unusable, the code usually never finishes running and I have to start over.
-I would happily trade almost any other problem in my life (which is essentially "I can't watch youtube and code") for more of these computer issues, but it has been especially galling during the last year.
+I would happily trade almost any other problem in my life for more of these computer issues (which is essentially "I can't listen to spotify and code"), but it has been especially galling during the last year.

 ##I've been doing a lot of data mining